When it comes to retirement savings, there’s good news, bad news, and more bad news.

 Company 401(k) plans can set their own rules to allow hardship exemptions for other types of financial emergencies as well.
 The IRS allows plans to grant exemptions for any “immediate and heavy financial need.”

 Examples include buying a home, paying for college costs, paying for major repairs to your home as a result of a natural disaster, dealing with major medical expenses, making necessary payments to avoid losing your home to foreclosure or eviction, and covering funeral expenses.
 If you take a distribution for any of these reasons, you must pay taxes on the money you withdraw but no penalty.
 Check with your plan’s administrator to see whether it allows this type of exemption.

-The main benefit of taking a hardship distribution instead of a loan is that you don’t have to pay back the money.
+The main benefit of taking a hardship withdrawal instead of a loan is that you don’t have to pay back the money.
 However, this also means that you set back your retirement savings even more than you would by borrowing the money temporarily.

 Still, taking a hardship distribution allows you to avoid the interest and fees associated with a loan, and it creates no risk of debt dependence.
 And even though you can’t “pay back” the money you withdraw, you can try to make up for it by increasing your contributions to your 401(k) in the future.